 The school currently has two classrooms: a grade Prep/1/ 2 and a grade 3/4/5/6.
-Specialist programs include Music, Physical Education, Cooking Program and the Mobile Area Resource Centre (MARC).
+Specialist programs include Music, Physical Education, Art and the Mobile Area Resource Centre (MARC).

 The school has a Business Manager who is located in the School Office four days per week.